Automattic/wp-calypso/packages/calypso-build/README.md

 If you have some experience with Webpack, the format of these [command line options will seem familiar](https://webpack.js.org/api/cli/) to you.
 In fact, `cb` is a a thin wrapper around Webpack's Command Line Interface (CLI) tool, pointing it to the `webpack.config.js` file that ships with `@automattic/calypso-build`.

+It was our conscious decision to stick to Webpack's interface rather than covering it up with our own abstraction, since the build tool doesn't really add any conceptually different functionality, and our previous SDK approach showed that we ended up replicating features readily provided by Webpack anyway.

 ### `--env.WP` option to automatically compute dependencies

 That `webpack.config.js` introduces one rather WordPress/Gutenberg specific "environment" option, `WP`, which you can set as follows: